tibmeister/vPOSH/README.md

 *Minor Version
 *Patch

 Any new module will trigger a Minor version change, as will any new feature being added.
 Removing a feature or any other major changes that could break any existing code will trigger a Major version change.
-General commits to fix issues or enhance existing features will trigger a Pathc increment.
+General commits to fix issues or enhance existing features will trigger a Patch increment.

 # Release History